Bison2001/Bison2001.github.io/index.md

 # Xuhui Liu
 ## About
 I'm a first-year Ph.D. student in Statistics at UIUC.
 I obtained my Bachelor's degree in Statistics from UCSD.
 During my undergraduate study, I was fortunate to be advised by Professor [Zhiting Hu](http://zhiting.ucsd.edu/) on fields of influence function.
-My research focuses on explainable AI, specifically, instance-based interpretability methods like influence function.
+My research focuses on instance-based interpretability methods like influence function.

 ## Education
 **University of Illinois Urbana-Champaign, Ph.D. in Statistics, 2023-**